-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results with no indication of focal patients with >50% reduction ≥50% reduction in primary generalized tonic-clonic seizure frequency during the maintenance phase (75.0% and 41.4% respectively; P <0.0001). abnormalities, documented and 100% reduction in The time (weeks) to ≥50% reduction in primary generalized tonic-clonic seizure history of primary primary frequency during DB treatment was significantly shorter in the lamotrigine XR generalized generalized group compared to the placebo group ( P <0.0001), beginning on day eight of the tonic-clonic tonic-clonic escalation phase. seizures with or seizure • without other frequency The percent of patients with 100% reduction in primary generalized tonic-clonic generalized during seizure frequency was 20.3% for lamotrigine XR and 9.7% for placebo ( P =0.0989) seizure types escalation and during the escalation plus maintenance phase, 21.7 and 12.5% respectively with no focal maintenance (P=0.1805) during the escalation phase only and 45.6 and 14.3% respectively onset and at phases (P<0.0001) during the maintenance phase only. least one primary generalized combined, the escalation Significantly more patients in the lamotrigine XR group showed improvement in tonic-clonic phase alone and investigator-rated clinical status during DB treatment compared to placebo (84 and seizure during the maintenance 51% respectively; P =0.0002). the 8 consecutive phase alone, , weeks prior to time to &gt; 50% Significant differences in responses in favor of lamotrigine XR were observed in the baseline reduction in seizure frequency (87 and 69% respectively; P=0.0420), seizure duration (82 and phase, and at primary 54% respectively; P =0.0005) seizure intensity (85 and 58% respectively; least 3 primary generalized P=0.0012), and adverse experiences (41 and 23% respectively; $P=0.0197$ ). generalized tonic-clonic No charge at 186 and a later and beautiful at 186 and tonic-clonic seizure No significant differences between lamotrigine XR and placebo were observed for seizures during the 8-week frequency during DB social, intellectual or motor functioning. baseline phase; treatment, No significant difference in patient-reported improvement in clinical status was patients had to percentage of observed (87 and 74% respectively; P value not reported). be receiving a patients with ( stable regimen of improvement in The proportion of patients with at least one adverse event during the study was one or two AEDs investigator- and 54% in the lamotrigine XR group and 57% in the placebo group. for at least 4 patient-rated weeks before the status, safety Non-serious rash was reported in two patients in the lamotrigine XR group and beginning of the four patients in the placebo group.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results of focal ≥50% reduction maintenance phase (75.0% and 41.4% respectively; P<0.0001). abnormalities, and 100% documented reduction in The time (weeks) to ≥50% reduction in primary generalized tonic-clonic seizure history of primary primary frequency during DB treatment was significantly shorter in the lamotrigine XR generalized generalized group compared to the placebo group (P<0.0001), beginning on day eight of the tonic-clonic tonic-clonic escalation phase. seizures with or seizure without other frequency The percent of patients with 100% reduction in primary generalized tonic-clonic generalized during seizure frequency was 20.3% for lamotrigine XR and 9.7% for placebo (P=0.0989) seizure types escalation and during the escalation plus maintenance phase, 21.7 and 12.5% respectively with no focal maintenance (P=0.1805) during the escalation phase only and 45.6 and 14.3% respectively onset and at phases (P<0.0001) during the maintenance phase only. least one primary combined, the escalation Cignificantly more nationts in the lametrigine VD group showed improvement in generalized tonic-clonic phase alone and Significantly more patients in the lamotrigine XR group showed improvement in investigator-rated clinical status during DB treatment compared to placebo (84 and seizure during the maintenance 51% respectively; P=0.0002). the 8 consecutive phase alone, 31/0 respectively, r =0.0002). weeks prior to time to >50% Significant differences in responses in favor of lamotrigine XR were observed in the baseline reduction in seizure frequency (87 and 69% respectively; P=0.0420), seizure duration (82 and phase, and at primary 54% respectively; P=0.0005) seizure intensity (85 and 58% respectively; least 3 primary generalized P=0.0012), and adverse experiences (41 and 23% respectively; P=0.0197). generalized tonic-clonic The state of the s tonic-clonic seizure No significant differences between lamotrigine XR and placebo were observed for seizures during frequency social, intellectual or motor functioning. the 8-week during DB , baseline phase; treatment, No significant difference in patient-reported improvement in clinical status was patients had to percentage of observed (87 and 74% respectively; P value not reported). be receiving a patients with stable regimen of improvement in The proportion of patients with at least one adverse event during the study was one or two AEDs investigator- and 54% in the lamotrigine XR group and 57% in the placebo group. for at least 4 patient-rated weeks before the status, safety Non-serious rash was reported in two patients in the lamotrigine XR group and beginning of the four patients in the placebo group.
 No serious rashes were reported in either baseline phase group.
-Adverse events of seizures were reported in one patient in the placebo
+Adverse events of seizures were reported in one patient in the placebo group (convulsion) and two patients in the lamotrigine XR group (absence seizure